ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

       - Mar 1889
   - Spell out "born" "died" "married" and "to" (instead of a dash) when referencing dates and date ranges.
 (TODO: further remediation needed.)

+States are generally written as their two letter abbreviation without additional punctuation.
+Towns and states are not separated by a comma: "Brookton NY".
+(TODO: inconsistently applied.)

 Simplified citation format:
   - As with date formatting, goals are a minimal, standardized, flexible format, easily entered and parsed by both human and machine.
   - As with date formatting, all fields are optional based on availability and applicability of data.